 Research-active organisations are proven to have improved patient outcomes, higher patient satisfaction and better workforce recruitment and retention.
 What’s more, there is lots of support and funding available to help GP teams to get involved in research.

-In addition, the National Institute for Health and Care Research (NICR) funds primary care research projects and supports training and career development for primary care researchers.
+The National Institute for Health and Care Research (NIHR) funds primary care research projects and supports training and career development for primary care researchers.
+The NIHR operates nationally across England through the Research Delivery Network (RDN) and 12 Regional Research Delivery Networks (RRDNs), including the North West Regional Research Delivery Network (NW RRDN).

 The video below explains the benefits of carrying out clinical research in primary care.